 Miscellaneous clippings, publications, recipes, ledgers, scrapbooks, diaries, souvenirs, etc. primarily about northern Missouri.
 Two scrapbooks were originally ledgers: Hannibal and St. Joseph Railroad Co.; and an unidentified baseball club, 1870s.
 An 1869 diary records the daily work activities at a mill.
 The writer is unknown.

 Photocopied typed transcript of Jennings diary, a farmer near Greenwood, Cass County, MO.
 Brief monthly and daily entries mostly about farm operations: crops, livestock, going to market, weather, hunting, etc. Also his life: attending church, traveling, and family news.
 Occasionally on larger events, i.e. presidential elections, San Francisco earthquake, and World War I.

 Johnson, Niel Melvin (1931- ) Papers, 1830-2007, (K0963)

 Research, oral histories, and manuscript materials collected and created by Johnson, archivist and historian, on Swedish-Americans in Kansas City.

 Johnston, Harriet D., Papers, 1923-1927, (C3691)

-Papers of an instructor in zoology at Stephens College, Columbia, MO, 1925-1927, to John F. Calvert concerning family matters, happenings in Columbia, the University of Missouri, Stephens College, and Butler College, Indianapolis, IN.
-Also miscellaneous printed materials and photographs.
+The papers of Harriet D. Johnston contain letters of an instructor in zoology at Stephens College, Columbia, MO, 1925-1927, to John F. Calvert concerning family matters, happenings in Columbia, the University of Missouri, Stephens College, and Butler College, Indianapolis, IN.
+Also included are miscellaneous printed materials and photographs.

 Kehde, Ned, Collection, n.d., (C3537)

-Material, including photographs, on life of Jesse Howard, sign painter of Fulton, MO.
+The papers contain materials, including photographs, on life of Jesse Howard, sign painter of Fulton, Missouri.